jshaker000/SAP1/README.md

 ### Clock Enable
 I added a Clock Enable line.
 The idea is that if someone wants to synthesize and put this on a real FPGA the clock would be far too fast.
-So you can use the Clock Enable Module to divide the clock, or if you are comfortable with synchronizers and debouncing tomanually toggle the clock.
+So you can use the Clock Enable Module to divide the clock, or if you are comfortable with synchronizers and debouncing to manually toggle the clock.
 It is safer to send the clock everywhere with an enable then to gate the clock directly using gates.

 ### ADV Microinstruction